Thank you for your interest.

 Please leave us a message and we will respond as soon as possible.

-In Illinois today, roughly 1,900 individuals taken into custody before the age of 26 are serving sentences of life and de facto life in state prisons, defined by the U.S. Sentencing Commission as termed sentences longer than 40 years.
-That’s about 4.5% of Illinois’ prison population.
+In Illinois today, there are 2,625 people taken into custody before the age of 26 serving sentences of life and de facto life in state prisons.
+De facto life is defined by the United States Sentencing Commission as termed sentences longer than 40 years.
+These people represent about 1 percent (29,111) of Illinois’s prison population.

 Each case and person is unique, and few statements can describe all individuals serving extreme sentences.
 That said, knowing at a broad level who bears the burden of the state’s most extreme sentences helps us understand the issues, craft more nuanced policies, and build common ground for dialogue between communities, advocates, and legislators.